 Your Truck Accident Attorney Will Help Find the Liable Party

 After an accident, you may automatically assume the driver is the at-fault party.
 However, it’s important to not assign blame at the scene of the accident.
 During the investigation, we may find that the driver wasn’t the liable party in the accident, it was the trucking company.

 When trucking companies put drivers and vehicles on the road, they need to make sure the truck is road-ready.
 This means doing regular inspections and fixing any errors that arise.
 A truck with worn tires, faulty brakes, broken headlights or taillights, or other issues need to be fixed before drivers take them out again.
 If companies don’t maintenance their vehicles or ignore problems on trucks and let drivers put them on the road, the company is putting the driver and others on the road at risk.

 Bringing a claim forward against a trucking company may be intimidating.
 But your compensation is how you will financially recover from the losses of this accident.
-Our lawyers in King of Prussia will gather the evidence necessary to show their actions caused the accident and your injuries.
+A King of Prussia truck accident lawyer from our law firm will gather the evidence necessary to show their actions caused the accident and your injuries.
 You can count on us to fight for you to get the compensation you deserve.

 Get in Touch with Our Firm Today

-The lawyers at Shrager & Sachs understand how devastating a truck accident can be.
+The lawyers at Shrager, Sachs, & Blanco understand how devastating a truck crash can be.
 If the injuries have harmed you or a loved one, you deserve representation that will protect your rights.
 Don’t let medical expenses and cost of future care overwhelm you—our lawyers will seek compensation that covers your economic and noneconomic damages.
 We’ll seek maximum compensation so you can focus on your recovery.